n4n0byt3/software-design-architecture-assignment/game/README.md

 example the **Decorator** design pattern, allowing behaviour to be added to an object at runtime by wrapping it inside another object that has the same interface.
 This enables features to be combined freely, without the usage of conditional logic or an excess amount of subclasses.
-Because of this, the codebase remains open for extension, while simultaneously avoiding duplication and guaranteeing long-term maintainability.

 ---